 How about identity theft.
 Instead of all the payments going to each individual, they paid the stolen names.
 They allegedly obtained these names from a variety of sources: a youth baseball team, cases at the New York State Workers’ Compensation Board, a chamber of commerce, and friends and family.

+Two of the four involved in the scheme pleaded guilty, while the other two were arrested.
 The two remaining defendants face identity theft and tax evasion charges (one of the defendants also allegedly decided not to file any tax returns for four years).